C4LV1NPU6/byu-cs260/startup/README.md

 Set up Startup HTML+CSS+JavaScript sub-website.

-We learned how to implement our Startup web application using HTML, CSS, and JavaScript.
+I learned how to implement my Startup web application using HTML, CSS, and JavaScript.
 This included the layout, appearances, and functionality for the login/register and main/game pages.
-It was a lot of information but we used our Codepen prototype so it didn't take super long.
+It was a lot of information but I used my Codepen prototype so it didn't take super long.

 Sub-site name: https://startup.lightbikebattle.click/